blueripple/blueripple-research/br-2021-NewMaps/posts/NC_Congressional/inputs/post_daveModelTable.md

 but maybe we've missed key things that make voters in NC-1 different from superficially "similar" voters in other districts nationwide.

 - Location-specific factors may support Dem voting.
-E.g., perhaps the Democratic party or local organizations are particularly well-organized in NC-1.
+E.g., perhaps the Democratic party or local organizations are particularly well-organized in NC-1 and that is reflected in the historical model suing those voters.

 - Republicans may, in fact, have underperformed relative to their potential.
 It's possible that more effective candidate recruitment, campaigning, or organizing could, in fact,